Bralabee/advanced_dataengineering/README.md

 # Advanced Data Engineering Platform

+> **Note:** This branch (`fabric-azure-connector`) is dedicated to setting up the foundational stack.
+Other developers can use this state to quickly bootstrap their own data engineering, analytics, or AI workflows.
+Clone this branch to get a ready-to-use, production-like environment for your projects.

 ## Overview
 This platform is a modular, production-ready data engineering stack designed for end-to-end ETL, analytics, and AI workflows.
 It leverages modern open-source and Azure-compatible tools, orchestrated via Docker Compose for local and cloud development.